philnandreoli/langchain-financial-advisor/README.md

-    APP_CLIENT_SECRET=                  # Client Secret from the application configuration REDIRECT_URI=                       # Redirect URL that is setup for as part of the application configuration ICON_URL=                           # Icon that will be displayed in the application
+    APP_CLIENT_SECRET=                  # Client Secret from the application configuration REDIRECT_URI=                       # Redirect URL that is setup for as part of the application configuration ICON_URL=                           # Icon that will be displayed in the application ENVIRONMENT=                        # Environment, if it is set to DEVELOPMENT, authentication will be disabled.
    ```

 # Run the agent